OctaG/NumericalMethods/README.md

 - Where $\boldsymbol{n}$ is the number of points, followed by the pairs of numbers that represents the points.

-- For `functions.f95`, the equation must be written in frontan sintax.
+- For `functions.f95`, the equation must be written in fortran sintax.
 It is needed

 ```
 FUNCTION funcionIntegral(x)